Bishop has been writing for many years about articles ranging from sports to the Middle East and everything in between.

-Short bio of James Callaghan
+Short Bio of James Callaghan

-3) Grew up in poverty in the 1930's
+- He grew up in poverty in the 1930s.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.